Azure/autorest.csharp/docs/mgmt/readme.md

 If all the above conditions are met, this operation set will be marked as a "resource" by management generator, and the schema of the `200` response of the GET request will be its corresponding `ResourceData`.

-We have multiple ways to tweak the criteria of identifying resources, please see [Changing resource](Changing-resource) section.
+We have multiple ways to tweak the criteria of identifying resources, please see [changing resource](Changing-resource) section.

 ### How does the generator build hierarchical structure of resources